jhuggins/viabel/README.md

-#  viabel: Variational Inference Approximation Bounds that are Efficient and Lightweight
+#  `viabel`: Variational Inference Approximation Bounds that are Efficient and Lightweight

 ## Description